Kemp extending Georgia's shelter-in-place order until April 30

 Kemp also said the state has partnered with Ipsum Diagnostics to increase the testing another 2,000 tests a day within 24 hours.

-He issued a call to all medical students and other who may qualify to register and volunteer for the Georgia Medical Reserve Corps.
+He issued a call to all medical students and others who may qualify to register and volunteer for the Georgia Medical Reserve Corps.
 Potential volunteers can learn more here.

 SEE ALSO: Kemp, officials extending Georgia's public health state of emergency